hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### Inline Matches

-- A match expression in the body of an inline method definition may be prefixed by the inline modifier.
+- A match expression in the body of an inline method definition may also be prefixed by the inline modifier.
 - If there is enough static information to unambiguously take a branch, the expression is reduced to that branch.
 - Otherwise a compile-time error is raised that reports that the match cannot be reduced.